csytan/csytan.github.io/projects/remote_debugginator.md

 # The Remote Debugginator

-The Remote Debugginator is a device created for the [Acacia Irrigation Project](http://acaciairrigation.org/) to enable remote access to a LAN network via 3g.
+The Remote Debugginator is a device created for the [Acacia Irrigation Project](http://acaciairrigation.org/) to enable remote access to a LAN network over 3g.

 ![The Remote Debugginator](/images/projects_rd1.jpg)